szepeviktor/debian-server-tools/CV.md

 I am also a **WordPress** expert.
 I know the core and develop plugins: https://profiles.wordpress.org/szepeviktor#content-plugins

-You could give me feature (theme, plugin, UI) development jobs, but that is outside my daily routine.
 Support videos are favourites of mine: https://www.youtube.com/user/szepeviktor (*there are English videos*)

 I hope I'll fit into your picture: viktor@szepe.net